colm-o-caoimh/IrisDataset/README.md

 "... [indicating] the type and strength of the relationship between the two variables." **(REF)**

 * I initially generated scatter plots using Matpotlib's `scatter()` function.
-However, while the pattern is informative, highlighting trends in the data, it does not distinguish between the categorical variables and so does not tell us the whole story:
+However, while the pattern is informative and does highlight trends in the data, it does not distinguish between the categorical variables and so does not tell us the whole story:

 ![Scatter_1](https://github.com/colm-o-caoimh/PAS2020_project/blob/master/image_uploads/scatter1.png)